marionettejs/blog/source/_posts/marionette-v3.md

 ---

-New version of `Marionette.js` framework was released.

-Welcome to the party
+Welcome to the party.

-for people who know this cool framework and for someone who are not so much.
+The main goal of Marionette v3 was to clean up and simplify the API.
+The library was converted to ES6 and organized for easier contribution.
+Marionette v3 is both smaller and faster than v2.x.

+In future major releases we hope to improve the performance and simplify further.

-We will go through all new changes which v3 brought us.
+Let's go through some of the changes in v3.

 ## View

-Version 2.x had a lot of different kind of views: `View`, `ItemView`, `LayoutView`, `CollectionView`, `CompositeView`.
+Version 2.x had many different kinds of views: `View`, `ItemView`, `LayoutView`, `CollectionView`, `CompositeView`.

-In version 3 `View`, `ItemView`, `LayoutView` were 'merged' into `View`, `CompositeView` became deprecated, so this list of views was reduced and now we have just `View` and `CollectionView`.
+In version 3 `ItemView`, and `LayoutView` were 'merged' into `View`, and `CompositeView` was deprecated for removal in v4.
+Now we have only `View` and `CollectionView`.

-Here some simple examples:
+Here are some simple examples:

 ````js
 import Mn from 'backbone.marionette';